obsidianmd/obsidian-help/en/Plugins/File explorer.md

 The File explorer lets you manage files and folders inside your vault.
-You can browse notes and other [[accepted file formats]] in your vault and perform many common file operations:
+You can browse notes and other [[Accepted file formats]] in your vault and perform many common file operations:

 - Create, delete, and rename files and folders.
 - Move files and folders with drag and drop.